Breast Reduction Mammoplasty

-What Should I Know About Recovering from a Reduction Mammoplasty?
+What Should I Know About Recovering From A Reduction Mammoplasty?

 When you visit the Dr Lanzer clinic for your procedure, or during one of the consultations before this procedure, you will be given a treatment plan that contains important information about your recovery; this can include information such as: how to look after your breasts after your reduction mammoplasty, what medications to use or apply, and what you need to look out for during the recovery process.

 Naturally, patients should ask questions to ensure they have all the information they need before their procedure.
-For example, you should enquire about where you will be taken after the procedure, what medication you will be given at the surgery, if you will have stitches and more.
+For example, you should enquire about where you will be taken after the procedure, what medication you will be given at the surgery if you will have stitches and more.

 Considering the risks associated with a reduction mammoplasty, it is vital to have a good surgeon with experience in breast reduction procedures.
-Even though it does not eliminate all the risks completely, risks are somewhat reduced if you choose an experienced surgeon over an inexperienced surgeon.
+Even though it does not eliminate all the risks completely, the risks are somewhat reduced if you choose an experienced surgeon over an inexperienced surgeon.

 Prospective patients can also come to the Dr Lanzer Clinic to have their reduction mammoplasty.
-If you choose our clinic, your procedure will be executed by Dr Daniel Lanzer, one of Australia’s most prominent cosmetic surgeons.
+If you choose our clinic, your procedure will be executed by Dr Daniel Lanzer, one of Australia’s most prominent cosmetic surgerys.
 For more information about Dr Lanzer and his experience, please refer to the about pages.

 Do you want to make an appointment at the Dr Lanzer Clinic for a reduction mammoplasty?
-Please give our receptionists a call by calling the number on our website, or contact us by sending a message via the website information form.
+Please give our receptionists a call by calling the number on our website or contact us by sending a message via the website information form.